Root Canal Treatment Goodlettsville

 The Solution to Severe Dental Pain

-When bacteria is able to reach the interior of your tooth (called the dental pulp), it can become infected and cause quite a bit of pain.
+When bacteria reach the interior of your tooth (called the dental pulp), it can become infected and cause quite a bit of pain.
 Why?
 Because this is where the nerve of the tooth is located!
 In the past, teeth with this kind of problem would just need to be removed.
-Thanks to advanced technology and modern techniques, Dr. McClain can save them with root canal therapy in Goodlettsville.
+Thanks to advanced technology and modern techniques, Dr. McClain can save them with root canal treatment in Goodlettsville.
 Thanks to the many advancements in dentistry, this procedure is nothing like its reputation, and it’s actually one of the best tools we have for relieving dental pain!
 Give our office a call or read on to learn more.

-Do I Need Root Canal Therapy?
+Do I Need Root Canal Treatment?

-Not every toothache will require root canal therapy to relieve or treat it.
+Not every toothache will require root canal treatment to relieve or treat it.
 This procedure is primarily performed on pearly whites that are either damaged, decayed, or even infected and can’t be treated with less invasive options (i.e., tooth-colored fillings or dental crowns).
 This treatment may be necessary if you’re struggling with a severe toothache that’s gone for more than a day, pain when chewing, inflamed or visibly red gums, sensitivity to extreme temperatures, or a pimple-like bump on the gums near the affected tooth.
 Be sure to schedule an emergency appointment with your dentist as soon as possible if you notice any of these symptoms.

 The Root Canal Process

 Contrary to popular belief, root canals are specifically designed to alleviate discomfort and save as much of the healthy tooth as possible.
-The process itself should also be pain-free, as our team will first completely numb your mouth with a local anesthetic before starting any work.
-This will ensure you remain comfortable and pain-free throughout your visit.
+The process should also be pain-free, as our team will first completely numb your mouth with a local anesthetic before starting any work.
+This will ensure you remain comfortable throughout your visit.
 We may also provide you with nitrous oxide sedation, which can both help you relax and lower your body’s ability to register discomfort.

 The Benefits of Getting a Root Canal

-• Tooth preservation: Preserving your natural tooth instead of removing it can save you both time, money, and hassle from needing to replace it.
+- Tooth preservation: Preserving your natural tooth instead of removing it can save you both time, money, and hassle from needing to replace it.

-• A healthy & pain-free smile: By cleaning out the damaged and infected particles that are causing discomfort, you’ll be able to enjoy a comfortable and healthy smile again.
+- A healthy & pain-free smile: By cleaning out the damaged and infected particles that are causing discomfort, you’ll be able to enjoy a comfortable and healthy smile again.

 Understanding the Cost of Root Canals